Finding a Top Financial Advisor Firm in Los Angeles, California

 Churchill Management Group Background

-Fred Fern founded Churchill Management Group back in 1963.
+Fred Fern founded Churchill Management Group in 1963.
 He remains the firm’s CEO and chairman, as well the chair of the Churchill Management Group Investment Team, which manages all of the firm’s investment accounts.
 Fern is also the firm’s controlling owner.

 He is also the owner of a licensed California real estate broker, Chartwell Properties, Inc. If Churchill clients invest in the firm’s limited real estate partnerships, Chartwell will receive property management fees.